Inês Pedrosa

 Inês Pedrosa (born 15 August 1962) is a Portuguese journalist, novelist, short story writer, children's writer and playwright.
 She was director of the Casa Fernando Pessoa.
 Her novels have also been published in Brazil, Croatia, Ukraine, Germany, Italy and Spain.

+Career

+By appointment, Inês Pedrosa directed Casa Fernando Pessoa from February 2008 to her resignation from the post in April 2014.
+She was also the director of the Casa Fernando Pessoa.

+In October 2017, she launched a publishing house - Siblia Publications - dedicated to women's essays.

+Several works by Inês Pedrosa are translated into Italian, Croatian, German and Spanish.

+In 2018, the novels Nas tuas Mãos and Fazes-me Falta were published for the first time in English and the novel Fazes-me Falta in French, following the acquisition of the copyright by Amazon Crossing.